CCrypto/ccvpn3/pages/privacy.en.md

 Title: Privacy Policy

-We believe transparency is one of the most important quality a VPN service can have.
+We believe transparency is one of the most important qualities a VPN service can have.
 This page is meant to inform users about what informations CCrypto stores, in what conditions, and the exact limits under which it is kept and transfered.
 If you have any question that is not answered by this page, please contact us.